chitwan27/lineArrange/README.md

 - **Reverse Blocks**: Flip the order of selected text blocks, but maintain hierarchy.
   <img src=".\assets\reversed_blocks.jpg" alt="Reversed Blocks" style="width: 60%; height: auto;" loading="lazy" />

+### Heading-Based Operations

+- **Sort Headings by Width**: Arrange top-level headings (and their content) by the visual width of the heading line.

+- **Sort Headings Lexically**: Alphabetically sort the top-level headings and keep subcontent intact.

+- **Shuffle Headings**: Randomly rearrange the top-level headings and their content.

+- **Reverse Headings**: Flip the order of top-level headings without disturbing hierarchy.

+> Only the shallowest-level headings in the selection are reordered.
+All subheadings and content below each are preserved.

 ## How Block Sorting Works

 A **block** is a group of lines separated by blank lines, such as paragraphs, lists, or sections under a heading.
 When sorting a text block, its hierarchical structure is maintained: